espocrm/documentation/docs/development/api.md

 Most of API functions return JSON.
 POST and PUT requests usually need some data passed in the payload in JSON format.

-Requests needs to have the header: `Content-Type: application/json`.

 The path to the API in EspoCRM is: `api/v1/`.

+Whenever you send the JSON payload, add the header: `Content-Type: application/json`.

 !!! example "Example of GET API request"